Dhatsme/all_projects/Readme.md

 # UVM:
 1. My favorite project on UVM for candy lovers:
     - Rather than using any protocol this project uses candy to understand uvm in fun and intutive way.
-    - the project is quite wholesome and contains top, env, agent, driver, transactions, sequencer, sequence, and interace.
+    - the project is quite wholesome and contains top, env, agent, driver, transactions, sequencer, sequence, and interface.
+    - though i do plan to add coverage and other stuff but it doesn't exist yet.
     - Clean uvm prints makes it easy to understand the working
 2. adder-subtractor:
     - done to understand the basics of uvm environment and connections.
 3. Protocol
-    - to get the verification wala feel hahaha....
+    - to get the verification wala feel hahaha....🙂